sparkleformation/sparkle_formation/docs/compile-time-parameters.md

 When compile time parameters are present SparkleFormation will automatically adjust the outputs of the template to include a `CompileState` output.
 The output will contain a JSON dump of the compile time parameter values used to generate the template.
 This allows update requests to fetch the previous state and seed the compilation of the updated template.
-Doing this provides consistency and removes any requirement of prior knowledge about how a template was used to build a stack.
+This approach provides consistency and removes any requirement of prior knowledge about how a template was used to build a stack.

 ### Template Nesting